-Most life-changing moments are ruined by paperwork – and nobody likes paperwork!
+Most life-changing moments are ruined by paperwork - nobody likes paperwork.

 Weddings fall into this category.
 Though really, getting married in Australia is pretty simple - if you want the low down of what's needed, and maybe dispel some popular wedding myths, head here.

 Along with the NoIM you need to supply evidence that you are who you say you are.
-I’ll need to sight some original photo identification, usually driver’s licenses do the trick.
-I’ll also need to sight either your original birth certificates or passports – you get these straight back.
-If you’ve been married before a Divorce or Death certificate will also be required from your most recent marriage.
+I'll need to sight some original photo identification, usually driver's licenses do the trick.
+I'll also need to sight either your original birth certificates or passports - and bonus! you can just scan these through to me.
+If you've been married before a Divorce or Death certificate from your most recent marriage will also be required.
 Birth certificates and Death certificates can be obtained from Births Deaths and Marriages where the birth or death occurred.
 Divorce papers can be obtained from the Magistrates Court where the Divorce was finalised.

-When you’ve completed the paperwork it needs to be lodged to me one month prior to your wedding.
-So if your wedding is 09 November 2018, then the latest you can lodge your paperwork (or, in other words, give it to me) is 09 October 2018.
-There’s only a few ways to reduce this one month waiting time and I can help you with this if you are eligible.
+When you've completed the paperwork it needs to be lodged to me one month prior to your wedding.
+So if your wedding is 09 November 2023, then the latest you can lodge your paperwork (or, in other words, give it to me) is 09 October 2023.
+There's only a few ways to reduce this one month waiting time and I can help you with this if you're eligible.
+The good news is that I can hold NoiMs up to 18 months before your wedding date, so you can lodge early.

 WHERE CAN I GET MY BIRTH CERTIFICATE?

 If you were born in Australia, go to the Births, Deaths and Marriages (BDM) website from the State/Territory you were born and apply for your birth certificate.
-Costs may vary and it usually takes about six weeks for the certificates to be posted to you, although if you need it faster, there will be an additional fee.
+Costs may vary and it usually takes a few weeks for the certificates to be posted to you, although if you need it faster, there will usually be an additional fee.

 - Births, Deaths and Marriages, Queensland